freeacs/freeacs-next/README.md

 # FreeACS Next

-The goal of this project is to combine that which has been previously been developed and deployed individually in the FreeACS project.
+The goal of this project is to combine that which has previously been developed and deployed individually in the FreeACS project.

 ## Send an inform